The playground is a battlefield

 You will hear the blood speak

-You will hear the children weeping
+And the children weeping

-And the fathers falling
+And the fathers killed

-And the generations starving out of love
+And the generations starve out of love

 In this poem